 This is an example of a sentence outline.
 Another kind of outline is the topic outline.
 It consists of fragments rather than full sentences.
 Topic outlines are more open-ended than sentence outlines: they leave much of the working out of the argument for the writing stage.

 When should I begin putting together a plan?

 The earlier you begin planning, the better.
 It is usually a mistake to do all of your research and note-taking before beginning to draw up an outline.
 Of course, you will have to do some reading and weighing of evidence before you start to plan.
 But as a potential argument begins to take shape in your mind, you may start to formalize your thoughts in the form of a tentative plan.
 You will be much more efficient in your reading and your research if you have some idea of where your argument is headed.
 You can then search for evidence for the points in your tentative plan while you are reading and researching.
 As you gather evidence, those points that still lack evidence should guide you in your research.
 Remember, though, that your plan may need to be modified as you critically evaluate your evidence.

-method 1: index cards
+method 1: hierarchical outline

-method 2: the computer
+method 2: circle diagram